FrankasProjects/cloud-native-reliability-deployment/SystematicLiteratureReview/readme.md

 According to Kitchenham et al. initial, more liberally study selection criteria are developed with the focus of removing articles that do not adhere to the scientific standard, are duplicates, or not within the investigated timeframe.
 Content criteria cover the target literature, but are further refined through the inclusion and exclusion criteria developed iteratively in the next section.

 The study selection criteria include the following articles:
-- Studies between 2006 and 2023 (The beginning of cloud computing to date)
+- Studies between 2006 and 2023 (The beginning of cloud computing to date).
-- Journal arcticles and conference paper (ensure peer-review process)
+- Journal arcticles and conference paper (ensure peer-review process).
-- Systematic literature reviews
+- Systematic literature reviews.
-- Studies with a different focus but at least one section on cloud costs
+- Studies with a different focus but at least one section on cloud costs.
-- Studies that do not cover all existing cloud pricing model / cost types but address specific providers, products or cloud service models and their costs
+- Studies that do not cover all existing cloud pricing model / cost types but address specific providers, products or cloud service models and their costs.

 The study selection criteria exclude the following articles:
-- Thematic duplicates (paper and journal extensions)
+- Thematic duplicates (paper and journal extensions).
-- Informal articles such as keynotes, posters, workshops
+- Informal articles such as keynotes, posters, workshops.

 Total of 697 Articles (applied criteria directly at search: year, peer-reviewed)
 Result: After removing 58 duplicates: 697-58 = 639 articles